The top 7 team collaboration ‘wow’ moments from Cisco Live Europe

 Wow #5: The new and improved Webex Meetings video conferencing

 When I was taking customers on tours of our team collaboration area, many would say, “I’m familiar with Webex Meetings, so we don’t need to go there.”
-But when I mentioned that the meetings experience has gone through some great changes from a UI, UX, and overall functionality perspective, they became intrigued.
+But when I mentioned that the online meetings experience has gone through some great changes from a UI, UX, and overall functionality perspective, they became intrigued.
 Some of the areas that resonated with customers were the high frame rate sharing, Webex board whiteboarding and annotation capabilities, integrations with Google and Microsoft, and also existing key areas such as joining from any device, one-button push to start meetings, and the video-centric experience.

 Wow #6: Webex Board conference equipment